-Is a Left 4 Dead 3 release date coming in 2019?
+Is a Left 4 Dead 3 release date coming?
 Here’s all the latest news and rumours about L4D3 – plus our wishlist for the new Valve game.

 Left 4 Dead 2 came around so quickly it felt like whiplash.
 Remember the 25,000 signature petition to boycott what was perceived to be a rushed sequel?
 Perhaps Valve took it too much to heart.
-It’s been almost an entire decade since four unlikely heroes cut a route through Savannah and New Orleans to survive.
+It’s been over a decade since four unlikely heroes cut a route through Savannah and New Orleans to survive.
 We’ve waited long enough, and we want Left 4 Dead 3 faster than a scampering Hunter.

 We’ve been patiently waiting for Left 4 Dead 3 for some years now, but we know that Valve often struggle to bring out third instalments to their flagship series – we still haven’t given up on a Half-Life 3 release date, though.
 However, we are always on the lookout for new Left 4 Dead 3 gameplay and trailers, so we have collected all our ideas for L4D3 here for your reading pleasure.
 Here’s everything we know about Left 4 Dead 3:

 Left 4 Dead 3 release date